Anass-Dr/JWT-Auth-Back/README.md

 - `validation/`: Contains validation logic for user inputs.
 - `.env`: Contains the environment variables for the application.
 - `app.js`: Contains the main application file.
+- `docker-compose.yml`: Docker Compose configuration file.
+- `Dockerfile`: Dockerfile for building the application image.
+- `package.json`: Contains the npm dependencies and scripts.
+- `package-lock.json`: Contains the exact version of the npm dependencies.
 - `server.js`: Server entry point file that starts the Express server.